critical to quality tree

 • Customer reviews

-It’s often helpful to ask your customer service representatives or other customer-facing teams about the needs customers have most often.
+Make sure to ask your customer service representatives or other customer-facing teams about the needs customers have most often.
 Use that data to inform the critical needs you select.

 2. Identify quality drivers

-To illustrate this point, we’ve shown what our imaginary customers require to believe they’re receiving a high-quality cookie and cookie delivery experience.
+To illustrate this point, we’ve shown what our imaginary customers require to believe they’re receiving a high-quality cookie and cookie delivery experience:

 • An effective app to place orders